 Incoming graduate students are each assigned a faculty mentor.
 In general, mentors and students are matched according to the student's research interest.
 If a student's research interests change, or if (s)he feels there is another faculty member who can better serve as a mentor, the student is free to request a change of assignment.

 The role of the faculty mentor is to advise graduate students who have not yet identified research advisers on their academic program, on their progress in that program and on strategies for passing the preliminary exam and finding a research adviser.
 Mentors also are a “friendly ear” and are ready to help students address other issues they may face coming to a new University and a new city.
 Mentors are expected to meet with the students they advise individually a minimum of once per semester, but often meet with them more often.
-Mentors should contact incoming students before the start of semester, but students arriving in Berkeley should feel free to contact their mentors immediately.
+Mentors should contact incoming students before the start of the semester, but students arriving in Berkeley should feel free to contact their mentors immediately.

 Student-Mentor assignments continue until the student has identified a research adviser.
 While many students continue to ask their mentors for advice later in their graduate career, the primary role of adviser is transferred to the research adviser once a student formally begins research towards his or her dissertation.
 The Department asks student and adviser to sign a “mentor-adviser” form to make this transfer official.